canonical/lxd/specs/command-line-user-experience.md

-lxc config show dakara:                                                         | Show "dakara"'s server' configuration lxc config set password new-trust-password                                      | Set the local server's trust password to "new-trust-password" lxc config set c1 limits.memory 2GB                                             | Set a memory limit of 2GB for container "c1" lxc config profile create micro                                                 | Create a new "micro" profile. lxc config profile set micro limits.memory 256MB                                | Restrict memory usage to 256MB lxc config profile set micro limits.cpu 1                                       | Restrict CPU usage to a single core lxc config profile copy micro dakara:                                           | Copy the resulting profile over to "dakara" lxc config profile show micro                                                   | Show all the options associated with the "micro" profile and all the containers using it lxc config profile unset dakara:nano limits.memory                              | Unset "limits.memory" for the "nano" profile on "dakara" lxc config show c1                                                              | Show the configuration of the "c1" container, starting by the list of profiles it’s based on, then the container specific settings and finally the resulting overall configuration. lxc config profile apply c1 micro,nesting                                       | Set the profiles for container "c1" to be "micro" followed by "nesting" lxc config profile apply c1 ""                                                  | Unset any assigned profile for container "c1" lxc config trust add new-client-cert.crt                                        | Add new-client-cert.pem to the default remote's trust store (typically local LXD) lxc config trust add dakara: new-client-cert.crt                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the default remote
+lxc config show dakara:                                                         | Show "dakara"'s server' configuration lxc config set password new-trust-password                                      | Set the local server's trust password to "new-trust-password" lxc config set c1 limits.memory 2GB                                             | Set a memory limit of 2GB for container "c1" lxc config show c1                                                              | Show the configuration of the "c1" container, starting by the list of profiles it’s based on, then the container specific settings and finally the resulting overall configuration. lxc config trust add new-client-cert.crt                                        | Add new-client-cert.pem to the default remote's trust store (typically local LXD) lxc config trust add dakara: new-client-cert.crt                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the default remote